electricjones/electricjones.github.io/hra.md

 - Any Level 2, 3, or 4 level dog MUST be quarentined for 21-28 days after being adopted.
 - We ARE doing test drive again (yay).
 - Dogs currently on flu treatement (or any other medicine) will be sent home with medicine.
-- If someone wants to meet multiple species they must do it in order: Small Animals, Cats, Dogs.
+- If someone wants to meet multiple species they must do it in order: Small Animals and Cats, then Dogs.